Do you want to make something fun for Halloween?

 For the eyelet and project outline, I suggest using a thread color that is very similar to the felt color.
 I used orange color.

 Cut away the stabilizer from the clear vinyl window

-Take the hoop from the machine and remove the tear away stabilizer from within the vinyl window on the back of the hoop.
+Take the hoop from the machine and remove the tear-away stabilizer from within the vinyl window on the back of the hoop.

-Make sure that all remnants of the stabilizer are removed from around the edges so after you cut the felt from the front no pieces of stabilizer are visible.
+Make sure that all remnants of the stabilizer are removed from around the edges so that after you cut the felt from the front no pieces of stabilizer are visible.